 - Habit stack by attaching journal writing to another habit you already have in place, for example writing as you drink your morning tea

 - On days when you feel tired or rushed still write something even if it is just you’re tired and are going to bed early.

 - Look for inspiration from other journal writers*

 - Set a timer for a defined number of minutes per day when you’ll write.
 This will help you focus on your writing as you don’t think too much because you don’t have time to wait for the perfect idea

-- Approach journal writing as an experiment, where you write every day for a month and then you review how it went and what changes you want to make any changes to your journaling process.
+- Approach journal writing as an experiment, where you write every day for a month.
+Then you review how it went and if you want to make any changes to your journaling process.

 - If you don’t know what to write about, start by writing I don’t know what to write about and see what happens next.

 Journal writing is about you and your journaling journey will be different to mine.
 I don’t believe there are any rules when it come to journaling and as you do more writing you’ll start to find your preferences.
 However, I do have some advice:

 - add location details, such as where you are when you write and the name of places you visit